 Faculty Profile: Andrew Shenton

-Professor Shenton has a Master’s degree in organ performance from Yale, and holds the Fellowship diploma of the Royal College of Organists.
-Recently he has given recitals in such venues as King’s College, Cambridge, Westminster Abbey, St. Paul’s Cathedral, London, St. Thomas Church Fifth Avenue (New York debut), and Washington National Cathedral.
-He has toured extensively in Europe and the US as a conductor, recitalist and clinician, and his two solo organ recordings have received international acclaim.
-In addition to diplomas in both piano and organ, Professor Shenton holds the Choir Training diploma of the Royal College of Organists.
-He is the Artistic Director of The Boston Choral Ensemble, one of the areas leading choral groups.
+Dr. Shenton has a Master’s degree in organ performance from Yale, and holds the Fellowship diploma of the Royal College of Organists.
+He has given recitals in such venues as King’s College, Cambridge; Westminster Abbey; St. Paul’s Cathedral, London; St. Thomas Church Fifth Avenue; and Washington National Cathedral.
+He has toured extensively in Europe and the US as a conductor, recitalist and clinician, and his three solo organ recordings have received international acclaim.
+Shenton maintains an active performance career because he believes it is important that any scholarly engagement with the arts is not divorced from its creation and performance.